zlatinb/muwire/README.md

 Users can then use their MuWire identities to publish files, search for files published by others, subscribe to each other’s publications and communicate through chat and messaging.
 Furthermore, users can establish trust-based relationship with each other where they assign a “trust level” to their contacts.

-The current stable release is avaiable for download at https://muwire.com.
+The current stable release is available for download at https://muwire.com.
 The latest plugin build and instructions how to install the plugin are available inside I2P at http://muwire.i2p.
 MuWire works on any platform Java works on, including Windows, MacOS, Linux, Rapsberry Pi.

 You can find technical documentation in the [doc] folder.
 Also check out the [Wiki] for various other documentation.

 ## Building

-You need JDK 11 or newer.
+You need JDK 11 (newer versions may not work).
 After installing that and setting up the appropriate paths, just type

 ```
 ./gradlew clean assemble